feconroses/gather-tweets-from-stream/README.md

 # About

-Twitter script for connecting to Twitter stream, gather tweets that match a certain keyword, hashtag or mention and save them on a CSV file.
+Python script for connecting to Twitter stream, gather tweets that match a certain keyword, hashtag or mention and save them on a CSV file.

 # Requirements